Looking for an easier way to add professional color effects and creative adjustments to your photos?

 Luminosity Masks can be used for many things.
 One of my favorite adjustments that includes them, is when wanting to apply a cold color cast only to the shadows.
 In this case, you can use the Colorize filter, choose a dark blue color with a low opacity, then use a number between 0 and 2 for your Luminosity Mask.
 By doing this, the cold blue is only applied to the darkest parts of your photo.

 This is the million-dollar question.
 Or, in this case, the $159 question.
-Let’s get straight to the point instead of beating around the bush:
+Let’s get straight to the point:

 Conclusion

-Nik 7 Color Efex is the most popular plugin in the Nik Collection.
-It has been so for over a decade, and nothing indicates that it will change anytime soon.
+Nik 8 Color Efex is the most popular plugin in the Nik Collection.
+It has been so for over a decade, and nothing indicates that will change anytime soon.

 I won’t sit here and say, “Color Efex will instantly transform average photos into world-class award winners.”
 That would be a lie.
-It will provide you with several customizable filters that will speed up your workflow and allow you to apply advanced adjustments easily.
+But what it will do is provide you with several customizable filters that can speed up your workflow and make advanced adjustments much easier to apply.

-There’s little doubt in my mind that most photographers who process their images will find this a helpful plugin.
-Perhaps more as a part of your Lightroom, Photoshop, or Affinity workflow than alone (though standalone users can develop good workflows by combining the other Nik Collection plugins)
+There’s little doubt in my mind that most photographers who process their images will find this a valuable plugin.
+Probably more as part of your Lightroom, Photoshop, or Affinity workflow than as a standalone tool, although standalone users can develop solid workflows by combining the other Nik Collection plugins as well.

-I’ve used Color Efex for almost a decade and consider it an essential tool for post-processing.
-I’m convinced that you will, too.
+I’ve used Color Efex for almost a decade, and I consider it an essential part of my post-processing toolkit.
+I’m convinced you will too.